panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 After the promise being fulfilled, the expression `async findPerson(who)` evaluates to the actual list of persons.

-Looking at the `async findPerson(who)` function you would notice how similar it is to the [synchornous version](#sync-code) of that function from the beginning of the post!
+Looking at the `async findPerson(who)` function you would notice how similar it is to the [synchronous version](#sync-code) of that function from the beginning of the post!
 That's the goal of promises and `async/await` syntax.

 ### 4.2 *catch*-ing promise error